pdelteil/scammy-bbp/README.md

 - <sup>10</sup>**Reward Gatekeepers:** They will pay a reward only if you have an account in their site (which might very difficult to get).
 - <sup>11</sup>**Bounty Roulette:** Not clear if they pay bounties or not
 - <sup>12</sup>**Smokescreen Smackdown:** When a company tries to damage the reputation of a reporter.
+- <sup>13</sup>**Intentional Reduce Impact:** When a company reduces the Impact of a critical vulnerability intentionally to avoid paying Bounties for critical issues.